 Plasma treatment is a very effective way to treat a surface.
 However, there existed a potential for leaving contaminants on the surface because the technicians did not have a way to verify the amount of plasma to utilize.
 Thus, treatment levels varied.

-The problem came through the varying amount of plasma treatment levels.
+The problem came from the varying amount of plasma treatment levels.
 Because there was no consistency, no definitive process, and no way to verify the characteristics of the surface, no one knew the appropriate treatment level to ensure adhesion.
-Furthermore, the caps to these hydraulic filters came from several different suppliers which created even more inconsistency.
+Furthermore, the caps to these hydraulic filters came from several different suppliers, which created even more inconsistency.

 Knowing the nature of these contaminants would be an initial step in modifying the process.
-All of these suppliers were asked to refrain from using a silicone based mold release.
+All of these suppliers were asked to refrain from using a silicone-based mold release.
 Silicone, a highly hydrophobic substance, is a huge contaminant and will prevent a bond from properly adhering.
-Knowing that there existed no silicone mold release on the surface of these caps, BTG Labs ran some analysis tests.
+Knowing that there existed no silicone mold release on the surface of these caps, experts from Brighton Science ran some analysis tests.

 The Measurements & Solution

-BTG Labs’ engineers used the Surface Analyst™ to measure surface energy, or surface cleanliness of the caps.
+Engineers from Brighton Science used the Surface Analyst™ to measure the surface cleanliness of the caps.

-They obtained two caps from each supplier, one treated, one untreated.
+They obtained two caps from each supplier: one treated and one untreated.
 When the drop of water contacted the surface of the cap, the drop reacted rather strangely.
-What BTG Labs saw was dynamic wetting: the behavior of a drop of water that lands on a hydrophilic surface and spreads out over time as it absorbs the substance.
+What Brighton Science saw was dynamic wetting: the behavior of a drop of water that lands on a hydrophilic surface and spreads out over time as it absorbs the substance.
 The testing revealed an inconsistent contact angle, which is not ideal.

-BTG Labs went one step further and using their fully equipped Materials & Process Laboratory, tested the caps with their XPS Mass Spectrometer which supported this claim.
+Brighton Science went one step further and, using their fully equipped Materials & Process Laboratory, tested the caps with their XPS Mass Spectrometer, which supported this claim.
 There was, in fact, a hydrophilic substance on the surface of the caps.
 Furthermore, this substance showed high levels of potassium which is common in soap mold releases.
 When the specs were originally designated, the manufacturer only wanted to avoid hydrophobic mold releases.
 However, these tests prove that the hydrophilic mold release also caused contamination on the cap.
 And depending on the level of plasma, the soap remained on the surface as a contaminant even after treatment.
 This meant the specs for suppliers would have to change.

-Using the Surface Analyst, the company was able to discover the presence of an unwanted substance on the surface of some of their incoming products.
+Using the Surface Analyst, the company was able to discover the presence of an unwanted substance on the surface of some of its incoming products.

 This included a requirement for the supplier to wipe the part with a solvent prior to shipping.
 Then, the manufacturer would also use a solvent wipe before plasma treatment.
-This ensured that the soap did not remain as a contaminant on the surface.
-Consistency and coherence, we created.
+This ensured that the soap did not remain a contaminant on the surface.
 Consequently, all of the parts could now confidently arrive from suppliers.
 The technicians could then clean and treat to a specification number to pass on to customers for successful implementation.